 Andrew Mackenzie was born in Banff, north east Scotland, and graduated with an MFA from Edinburgh College of Art in 1993.
 He lives and works in the Scottish Borders.

-His next solo exhibition is with Sarah Myerscough Gallery in 2021.
+His next solo exhibition is with the &Gallery in Feb 2022.

-He is currently (September 2020) working on an outdoor sculptural installation for Marchmont House in the Scottish Borders, and a large-scale public artwork for the Western General Hospital in Edinburgh.
+He has just completed an outdoor sculptural installation for Marchmont House in the Scottish Borders, and a large-scale painting in 4 parts for the Western General Hospital in Edinburgh.

-He is Project Artist for the Hawick Flood Protection Scheme, a major public art initiative currently under construction.
+He is Project Artist for the Hawick Flood Protection Scheme, a major public art initiative currently under construction, due for completion in 2022.

 Group shows include Alight and Converge with Visual Art Scotland, RSA Edinburgh, 2019/16; Abstraction From Architecture, Edinburgh Printmakers, 2015; Wider Than a Postcard, Breeze Block Gallery, Portland, Oregon, 2013; Drawn Away Together at the Talbot Rice Gallery, Edinburgh, 2013; A Parliament of Lines, at RMIT Gallery, Melbourne and The Pier Art Centre, Stromness, 2013; Evaluation of Space, Rochester Art Gallery, 2012; The Secret Confession, Edinburgh College of Art, 2010; RSA Annual, Edinburgh, 2011 (invited artist); Fleming Collection Summer Show, London, 2011; New Commissions from Edinburgh Printmakers at Edinburgh Printmakers Workshop, 2009; The Birthday Party, The Collective Gallery, Edinburgh, 2004; Viewpoint, National Galleries of Scotland, Banff, 2005; ArtFutures, The Contemporary Art Society, London, 2003, and Past Standing at The Changing Room, Stirling, 2003.